 Registering the LPA

 Your attorneys cannot make decisions for you under the LPA until it has been registered with the Office of the Public Guardian.
 Either you or an attorney can apply to register the LPA whenever you like.
-A fee (currently £82) is payable.
+A fee (currently £82) is payable unless you qualify for a fee exemption or remission.

-When the application is made, the Office of the Public Guardian will notify the donor (if an attorney applies) or the attorneys (if the donor applies) and all the named persons.
+When the application is made, the Office of the Public Guardian will notify the donor (if an attorney applies) or the attorneys (if the donor applies) and any other named persons you have requested to be told.
 Any of them can object within three weeks, after which the LPA is registered and can be used.

 This system helps to protect you - for example, you (and your named persons) will know if an attorney applies to register your LPA and can object if you think something underhand is happening.